 Don’t pay to advertise an item you don’t have the Buy Box for, especially if you have lots of competition and they can sell it for less.
-Most of the people directed to a product page will buy from whichever seller has the Buy Box and/or the lowest price.
+Most of the people directed to a product page will buy from whichever seller has the Buy Box and/or the Simply the lowest price an Amazon...
+More.
 If that’s not you, then your money is going toward someone else’s sale.

 Do minimize unqualified leads.
 If you drive lots of traffic to your product page but fail to convince your customers to buy, then you’re not getting your money’s worth.
 To make matters worse, your conversion rates and your search result ranking will eventually drop, making it harder for you to win the Buy Box.
 So, you need to find a balance.